rjetti/Bigdata-Hadoop/README.md

 # Bigdata-Hadoop
 A quick reference to Bigdata-Hadoop technologies

-Here I am will give some quick reference guides to the following tools and technologies.
+Here I am providing some quick reference guides/notes to the following tools and technologies.

 1. HDFS
 2. MAp Reduce